adhinnnugroho/adhinnnugroho/README.md

 # 👋 Hello, Nice to meet you!

-Full-stack Web Developer with over 3 years of experience across various projects, including the development of an e-library, a travel ticket booking application, and a class booking and attendance system for Golden English.
+I am Adhi Nugroho, a Full-stack Web Developer with over 3 years of experience across various projects, including the development of an e-library, a travel ticket booking application, and a class booking and attendance system for Golden English.

 Proficient in backend development with Laravel, creating real-time interactivity using Livewire, and building modern frontends with TailwindCSS, Alpine.js, React.js, and Next.js.
 Focused on ensuring stability and ease of maintenance in applications.